babylonhealth/ios-playbook/Cookbook/Technical-Documents/TaskReviewGuidelines.md

 ### UI-Business logic
 - Does `UIViewController` has only its clear responsibilities?
 (SM, some for J)
 - Is the navigation abstracted?
 (SM)
-- Is business logic state management done within UI state/actions?
-(S)
+- Is business logic state management done within UI state/actions? (bonus point)
 - Is there a layer in between (Persistence & Networking) and ViewModel/Presenter/ViewController?
 (S)
 - Does it use unidirectional data flow? (bonus point)
 - Is there an abstraction of `UITableViewDataSource`/`UICollectionViewDataSource` (bonus point)